randriu/synthesis/README.md

 ## Getting started with PAYNT

-Having the tool installed, you can quickly test it by navigating to the tool folder, activating the python environment and asking PAYNT to evaluate a simple synthesis problem:
+Having the tool installed, you can quickly test it by navigating to the tool folder, activating the Python environment and asking PAYNT to evaluate a simple synthesis problem:

 ```sh
 cd /home/cav21/synthesis